Shotnex4/LiveSplit.TimeAttackPause/README.md

 1. Download the dlls from the latest release on the [releases page](https://github.com/Shotnex4/LiveSplit.TimeAttackPause/releases) and put them in your LiveSplit/Components folder.
 2. Add the component to your layout.
 (Right click &rarr; Edit Layout &rarr; Timer &rarr; TimeAttackPause)
 3. Start your run and pause your timer at any time.
-4. Click on the "Export" button in the component to save your splits to a json file.
+4. Use Control &rarr; `Export current run` to save your splits to a json file.
 5. Now you can close LiveSplit.
 Shut down your PC.
 Go to sleep.
 Whatever you want.
-6. When you are ready to continue your run, open LiveSplit again and load your splits by clicking on the "Import" button in the component.
+6. When you are ready to continue your run, open LiveSplit again and load your splits by using Control &rarr; `Import run`.

 ![example.png](doc/example.png)